MJK30/Holiday_rental_price_pred/README.md

 Future Scope-
--Create a front end(HTML,CSS,Javascript) and backend file for Web Application -Host the server from AWS and deploy it into production where it can be used for all
+-Create a front end(HTML,CSS,Javascript) and backend file for Web Application -Host the server from AWS and deploy it into production where it can be used for all.